AdobeDocs/experience-platform.en/help/destinations/destination-sdk/docs-framework/authoring-best-practices.md

 * Please don’t use numbered screenshots as filenames.
 Image filenames should be descriptive.
   * **Don't use**: `1.png`, `2.png`, `3.png`
   * **Use**: `yourdestiation-authentication-details.png`, `yourdestination-destination-details.png`
-* Please use alt-text for any images you add to the documentation and use proper grammar in the alt-text.
+* Please use alt text for any images that you add to the documentation and use proper grammar in the alt text.
   * **Don't use**: Destination connection details
   * **Use**: Image of the Platform UI, showing destination connection details filled in.